Your Inner Compass relaunches as a month-to-month membership in June 2026. Add your email to know when doors open.

 And chasing her was making me miserable.

 What I actually wanted was something quieter.
 To feel less alone in not knowing.
 To be softer with myself.
 To trust I could meet what came, even the hard parts, without having to be perfect first.
-To hear myself again, underneath all the noise.

 That's what I'm offering.
 Not a way to become the mother who has it figured out.
 A way to become someone who doesn't need to.

-So the work isn't about staying calm.
-It's about building consistent, reliable tools to come back to yourself.
+What we want is the capacity to feel what's here and come back to centre.
 Tools that work in the middle of a difficult appointment.
 In the middle of the night with a newborn.
 In the middle of a decision you don't know how to make.

 This is the practice.
 Not getting rid of the hard feelings.
 Being able to feel them and come back to yourself anyway.